heartandhandstraining/blog/_posts/2019-10-29-Local-Mongodb-on-My-Mac.md

 ---

 I now have mongodb on my MacBook.
 With some online research and a lot of persistence, I am up an running.
-I downloaded a zip file of my github app with I had both development and deployment database configuration.
+I downloaded a zip file of my nodejs app on github with I had both development and deployment database configuration.
 Of course deployment database would allow me to continue working on the project, I was determined to get make sure I had a local database for continued development.

 After installing mongodb (without homebrew, which I had installed) and then trying to run it, I found I must have previously left another process running on local port 27017, so I had to figure out how to stop it or designate another port.
 Either could be done according to my research, but I found and killed the process.
 I had to refresh my memory on how to create a new mongo database, and I had to get get MONGO_PATH export configuration into my .bash_profile and the correct mongo dbpath in the .mongod file of my app.
 It is amazing how error messages are so much less like mud the more I program, but I know they will never be totally clear, and for that I google!